davegreen/davegreen.github.io/_posts/2015-09-19-exchange-delegating-management-tasks-using-powershell.md

 Now we have all our management roles sorted out, we can add our new management roles to the security group, so they'll take effect.
 <pre>New-ManagementRoleAssignment -SecurityGroup "Helpdesk Mail User Management" -Role "Mail Recipient Creation-NoDelete"</pre>
 And that's it!
 You can add multiple roles to the same group to provide the right permissions set and the process isn't too difficult once you get your head around how it's all supposed to work.
-I haven't covered scoping here, but there's a lot of information on <a href="https://technet.microsoft.com/en-us/library/dd351083(v=exchg.150).aspx">TechNet</a> to get you started on <a href="https://technet.microsoft.com/en-us/library/dd335096(v=exchg.150).aspx">setting scopes on role assignments</a>.
+I haven't covered scoping here, but there's a lot of information on [TechNet](https://technet.microsoft.com/en-us/library/dd351083(v=exchg.150).aspx) to get you started on [setting scopes on role assignments](https://technet.microsoft.com/en-us/library/dd335096(v=exchg.150).aspx).